Notice of Pre-AIA or AIA Status

 Greyscale

 Claim 5 is rejected under 35 U.S.C.
-103 as being unpatentable over Strasdat et al. US 20160152163 A1 and Fouet et al. EP 4292879 A1, as applied to claim 1 above, in view of Gou et al. CN 212098687 U.
+103 as being unpatentable over Strasdat et al. US 20160152163 A1, Fouet et al. EP 4292879 A1, and Botta et al. US 20250010782 A1, as applied to claim 1 above, in view of Gou et al. CN 212098687 U.

 However, Gou et al. disclose a pocket portion (Gou et al. 1f) depressed from the partition (Gou et al. 3) with the table (Gou et al. 2) on the pocket portion when folded (Gou et al. Fig. 1; Gou et al. paragraph 0039).

-Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to provide the console device of Strasdat et al., in view of Fouet et al., with the pocket portion as taught by Gou et al. with a reasonable expectation of success for the advantage of making the console structure more compact and retractable when the table and display are not in use (Gou et al. paragraph 0039).
+Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains to provide the console device of Strasdat et al., in view of Fouet et al. and Botta et al., with the pocket portion as taught by Gou et al. with a reasonable expectation of success for the advantage of making the console structure more compact and retractable when the table and display are not in use (Gou et al. paragraph 0039).

 Claims 8-9 are rejected under 35 U.S.C.
-103 as being unpatentable over Strasdat et al. US 20160152163 A1 and Fouet et al. EP 4292879 A1, in view of Botta et al. US 20250010782 A1, as applied to claim 7 above, and further in view of Wang et al. CN 206174842 U.
+103 as being unpatentable over Strasdat et al. US 20160152163 A1, Fouet et al. EP 4292879 A1, and Botta et al. US 20250010782 A1, as applied to claim 1 above, in view of Wang et al. CN 206174842 U.

 However, Wang et al. disclose an elastic hinge that includes a rotation shaft that supports a door in the direction of closing (Wang et al. 4/5; Wang et al. paragraph 0009).